ouya/docs/game-maker.md

 `OuyaSDK_RequestPurchase` is an async call that requests purchase of a `Product`.
 The first parameter is a `string` which is a `Product` identifier.

-`OuyaSDK_GetAsyncMethod` will return `onSuccessRequestPurchase` or `onFailureRequestPurchase` or `onCancelRequestPurchase` when the request has completed.
+`OuyaSDK_GetAsyncMethod` will return `onSuccessRequestPurchase`, `onFailureRequestPurchase` or `onCancelRequestPurchase` when the request has completed.

 ### OuyaSDK_RequestReceipts

 `OuyaSDK_RequestReceipts` is an async call that requests all the `entitlement` purchases on the server.

-`OuyaSDK_GetAsyncMethod` will return `onSuccessRequestReceipts` or `onFailureRequestReceipts` or `onCancelRequestReceipts` when the request has completed.
+`OuyaSDK_GetAsyncMethod` will return `onSuccessRequestReceipts`, `onFailureRequestReceipts` or `onCancelRequestReceipts` when the request has completed.

 ## Examples